Scripps Institution of Oceanography: Founding

 In 1912, the Biological Association became incorporated into the University of California and was renamed the Scripps Institution for Biological Research.

 The first iteration of Scripps Pier, along with other buildings, was approved for construction in 1913, but was only completed in 1916 due to delays related to World War I. In 1915, the first building devoted solely to an aquarium was built on the Scripps campus.
 The small, wooden structure contained 19 tanks ranging in size from 96 to 228 gal.
 The oceanographic museum was located in a nearby building.
 Since the pier was completed in 1916, measurements have been taken daily.
 The modern Scripps Pier was built as a replacement for the 1916 structure in 1988.

-The institution's name changed to Scripps Institution of Oceanography (often shortened to just SIO) in October of 1925 to recognize the growing faculty's widened range of studies.
+The institution's name changed to Scripps Institution of Oceanography (SIO) in October of 1925 to recognize the growing faculty's widened range of studies.

-Easter Ellen Cupp would be the first woman to earn a Ph.D. in oceanography from SIO in 1934, studying diatoms under Wynfred Allen.
-She would stay with Scripps until 1939.
+Easter Ellen Cupp was the first woman to earn a Ph.D. in oceanography from SIO in 1934, studying diatoms under Wynfred Allen.
+She stayed with Scripps until 1939.

-In 1935, SIO director T. Wayland Vaughan was the first Scripps member to be awarded the Alexander Agassiz Medal by the National Academy of Sciences.
-Harald Sverdrup would be awarded the medal 3 years later, beginning a long history of Scripps oceanographers being awarded the prize (Johnson in 1959, Revelle in 1963, and many more).
+In 1935, SIO director T. Wayland Vaughan became the first Scripps member to be awarded the Alexander Agassiz Medal by the National Academy of Sciences.
+Harald Sverdrup was awarded the medal 3 years later, beginning a long history of Scripps oceanographers being awarded the prize (Johnson in 1959, Revelle in 1963, and many more).

 In November, 1936, the research vessel Scripps was sunk when there was an explosion in the galley, killing the cook and injuring the captain.
 The sinking of the Scripps left SIO without a research vessel, so SIO director Sverdrup approached the UC president Robert Gordon Sproul and Bob Scripps (son of E.W and Ellen) to acquire a new one.
 They found Bob's pleasure yacht, Novia Del Mar, ill-fitting for the science roles performed by the Scripps, and purchased a different yacht from actor Lewis Stone in April 1937.
 The Serena was rechristened E. W. Scripps and was presented to SIO in December 1937.
 The E. W. Scripps would be quintessential for Sverdrup to build datasets supporting simple theories of ocean circulation, including the Sverdrup balance.